Angiogram (cardiac catheterisation)

 - problems affecting the valves of your heart

-- other problems affecting how well your heart functions
+- other problems affecting how well your heart works

-Your doctor may also perform an angiogram to look for any damage to your heart after a heart attack.
-If your doctor identifies any problems during your angiogram, they may be able to treat it by coronary angioplasty (stenting).
+Your doctor may also perform a coronary angiogram to look for any damage to your heart after a heart attack.
+If your doctor finds blocked or narrowed arteries during the angiogram, they may be able to treat your condition with coronary angioplasty (stenting).
 This is often done as part of the same procedure.

-Your doctor will talk to you about why they’re recommending an angiogram, including the benefits of the procedure and risks involved.
-They’ll explain whether they plan to do the procedure using the artery in your wrist or in your groin.
+Your doctor will discuss with you why they’re recommending a coronary angiogram and the benefits and risks of the procedure.
+They’ll explain whether they plan to do the procedure using an artery in your wrist or in your groin.
 Using the wrist artery is a newer technique that’s associated with fewer complications and a shorter stay in hospital.
-But it can be more challenging as the wrist artery is smaller in size.
+But it can be more challenging because the wrist artery is smaller.
 Sometimes the artery in your groin may have to be used instead.

 Who shouldn’t have an angiogram